-A change has been noted.
-A recent one.
-Since I was two years old, my left leg has been smaller (not shorter) than my right one due to polio, which mainly affected the left side of my body.
-Always joked that a skinny anything was fine with me!
+A recent change is noted.
+Since I was two years old, my left leg has been thinner than my right one due to polio.
+Always joked that a skinny anything is fine with me!

-Until my wife mentioned that my left leg seemed more so than ever.
+Until my wife mentions that my left leg seems more so than ever.
 I don’t usually check out my legs passing a mirror.
-Who would?
-But wearing shorts this summer, the difference appeared somewhat alarming to her.
+But wearing shorts this summer, the difference appears somewhat alarming.

-She even got out a measuring tape.
+She even gets out a measuring tape.
 The results?
-Two and a half inches difference in the circumference of my good leg over the other.
+Two and a half inches less circumference of my good leg over the other.
 That’s quite a bit.
 Wonder what this means?
-Not quite sure.
+Not sure.

 Paul talks in 2 Corinthians about something similar–‘Though outwardly we are wasting away, yet inwardly we are being renewed day by day’ (4:16).
 All of us face ‘wasting away’.
 Something goes wrong with our hearing, our eyesight, our memory.
-Our ability to do all we used to enjoy and took for granted… until we no longer could.
+Our ability to do all we used to enjoy ’til we no longer can.

 Wasting away?
 No way!
-Maybe physically–things we must let go of, laced with fears and tears.
-But other tears, shed with joy, will accompany us as we cherish our relationship with the Lord more and more.
+Maybe physically.
+But joy will renew us as we cherish the Lord more and more.

-Prayer: Lord, we bow to you, our God, who knows all about our future.
-We’re in the best hands of all.
-In Jesus’ own.
+Lord, we bow to you who know all about our future.
+Thank you, Jesus.
 Amen.